-If you are intrigued by the field of organizational leadership and are considering a major in this area, you may want to learn what drives this industry.
+If you are intrigued by the field of organizational leadership and are considering a major in this area, you may want to learn what drives this top industry.
 What is organizational leadership?
-Organization leadership is a form of management that simultaneously addresses two things: what is best for individuals and what is best for a group.
+Organization leadership can best be described as a form of management that simultaneously addresses two things: what is best for individuals and what is best for a group.
 This type of management strives to empower people to lead whether they are positioned near the top, middle, or bottom of organizations.
 It includes the study of leadership in different types of organizational settings, such as for-profit and non-profit organizations.

 Key Components of Leadership